OCTRI Scholars Program Description

 Support to maximize odds of research success through opportunities to get helpful feedback at critical times in the development of research.

-- OCTRI Design Studio, a monthly forum for presentation of research concept and proposal plans to a group of senior researchers.
+- OCTRI Design Studio, which takes place the second Tuesday of each month, is a forum for presentation of research concept and proposal plans to a group of senior researchers.
 Scholars who are requesting OCTRI research services are required to present at a Design Studio.
 Learn more about Design Studios.

 - Career Development Award (CDA) Library, a repository of successful examples of many different types of career development awards along with some reviews.
 Contact Research Funding & Development, Karen McCracken, or Cindy Morris for more details or to unlock the library.